Before reading this page check out our One Page interview: www.bbc.co.uk/news/uk-17084034

 I thought you would like to know how it all went.

 He fooled us, didn’t he.
 Being the indomitable, obstinate old so-and-so he was, he insisted on “Managing” up to the end, getting in and out of the bath, going to the loo, and walking as far as he could before getting too breathless, and his courage prevented us from seeing how ill he was.
-When we went to A&E on the morning of Friday 4th it never crossed my mind that he would not be back home after a few days on oxygen.
-His death has been an unexpected shock; For us, dreadful; but for him; probably good, as I cling to the positive elements.

 Some of the things he dreaded about old age had not yet happened.
 Yes, his sight was getting worse, but he was still enjoying the Rugby even if he couldn’t see where the ball was; I watched the 6 Nations final on Saturday evening and thought how he would have loved that Grand slam win.